 Choosing the right engagement models in software development is a critical choice, which in many ways initially determines whether the project will be successful or not.
 After all, its development consists of a huge number of complex processes, none of which can be neglected.

-By the way, we have an excellent article on this topic.
-Top Common Pitfalls of Outsourcing Software Development will tell you how important each detail is.
+By the way, we have an excellent article on this topic, that will tell you how important each detail is:

 Image.